-The course investigates health record and information systems in hospitals, alternative care settings and health related agencies.
-Roles of the health information administrator in traditional and nontraditional health care settings are investigated and evaluated.
-Additional topics include: quality and utilization management, data sets, consulting and managing the information flow in diverse settings ranging from hospital-based care to veterinary care.
+Examines health record and information systems in hospitals, alternative care settings and health related agencies.
+Roles of the health information administrator in traditional and nontraditional health care settings are explored and evaluated.
+Managing the flow of information in diverse healthcare settings are studied.